MAvalleza/elearning-vue/README.md

 Simply go through the registration process as normal.

 No email verification has been set yet since actual sending of email is not present in the mocks.
+Instead, a temporary button that will redirect to user to verification will appear in the app.

 Note that this account will also be lost once the app is refreshed.